 The Bairro Português Petersham Food & Wine Fair will be held on Audley and Fisher Streets on Sunday 15 March from 10am to 6pm.

 Movies in the Park is a family event, bringing together the community with live music from local artists, children's activities and a selection of our favourite international cuisines culminating in a twilight movie screening for all the family to enjoy.

 The Marrickville Medal for Conservation has been awarded annually since 1995.
 It celebrates built conservation works that contribute to the understanding and preservation of Marrickville's rich cultural and architectural heritage.
 The award was one of the first of its kind in New South Wales, and coincides with the state-wide National Trust Heritage Festival.

-Now in its third year, Celebrate 2044 – St Peters, Sydenham and Tempe's own community fair – celebrates the local area with a relaxed picnic style event on the greens at Tillman Park.
+Heading into its fourth year, Celebrate 2044 – St Peters, Sydenham and Tempe's own community fair – celebrates the local area with a relaxed picnic style event on the greens at Tillman Park.
 In partnership with the local community, businesses and schools, the event will feature entertainment, local produce and activities for the whole family.

 Open Marrickville is an eleven day festival celebrating multiculturalism through storytelling, music, dance, art, theatre, food, and simply gathering together.
 The festival takes place in a variety of locations across the Marrickville area.
 These activities are organised by local community groups, schools and community organisations, with support from Marrickville Council through a grants program.

 The Dulwich Hill Village Fair celebrates the delights of the Dulwich Hill Village with live entertainment, children’s activities and a huge mix of market stalls including handicrafts, home wares, children’s toys and clothing and homemade preserves and sweets, all celebrating the diversity and quality of local produce.